This post may contain affiliate links. Please read the disclosure policy for more information.

 I knew that I was writing about travel and bucket list things, but I knew I did not want anything related to travel in the name.
 With so many great travel blogs and people using “nomad”, “traveler”, “wanderer”, “wanderlust” etc I knew that my little blog would probably get lost, and besides, those words are so overused and boring.

 Choosing a name is tough and will take some time.
 Don’t rush through this because once you buy your domain you’re pretty much set.
 I suggest coming up with a couple different names and variations because more than likely the first one, two, or seventeen names will not be available.
+It’s much easier to take the rejection of an unavailable name if you have a whole list prepared, rather then spending time thinking about one at a time.
+That’s a real gut punch.
 I can’t even remember how many names I went through until I found one that was open.

 Feel free to play around with site names using the box below.
 This will let you know if a prospective site is available for purchase.
 Spoiler alert: I use and LOVE Bluehost.

 Don’t just search Bluehost for your prospective name.
 Once you have something that is available for purchase go on ALL the social media channels and search that name.
 Make sure you check the obvious ones like Facebook, Pinterest, Twitter, Youtube, and Instagram.
 But also check the less obvious ones too – Snapchat, Google +, and even Etsy.